-RESET or INIT# will INIT (write zero) to BND0-BND3.
+RESET or INIT# will initialize (write zero to) BND0-BND3.

-16.3.3 Configuration and Status Registers
+17.3.3 Configuration and Status Registers

-Intel MPX defines two configuration and one status registers.
-The two configuration registers are defined for user mode (CPL 3) and supervisor mode (CPL 0, 1 and 2).
+Intel MPX defines two configuration registers and one status register.
+The two configuration registers are defined for user mode (CPL = 3) and supervisor mode (CPL < 3).
 The user-mode configuration register BNDCFGU is accessible only with the XSAVE feature set instructions.

-The supervisor mode configuration register is an architecture MSR, referred to as IA32_BNDCFGS (MSR 0D90H).
-Because both configuration registers share a common layout (see Figure 16-2), when describing the common behavior, these configuration registers are often denoted as BNDCFGx, where x can be U or S, for user and supervisor mode respectively.
+The supervisor mode configuration register is an MSR, referred to as IA32_BNDCFGS (MSR 0D90H).
+Because both configuration registers share a common layout (see Figure 17-2), when describing the common behavior, these configuration registers are often denoted as BNDCFGx, where x can be U or S, for user and supervisor mode respectively.